ValuEngine Upgrades Element Solutions (NYSE:ESI) to Hold

-Element Solutions (NYSE:ESI) was upgraded by research analysts at ValuEngine from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, ValuEngine reports.
+ValuEngine upgraded shares of Element Solutions (NYSE:ESI) from a sell rating to a hold rating in a report issued on Wednesday morning, ValuEngine reports.

-Several other equities research analysts have also issued reports on the company.
-Royal Bank of Canada initiated coverage on Element Solutions in a research note on Wednesday, July 3rd.
-They set an “outperform” rating and a $8.00 price target for the company.
-Barclays reissued a “hold” rating and issued a $11.00 target price on shares of Element Solutions in a research note on Wednesday, August 7th.
-Four research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-The company currently has a consensus rating of “Hold” and an average target price of $9.38.
+A number of other analysts also recently issued reports on ESI.
+Barclays reaffirmed a hold rating and issued a $11.00 target price on shares of Element Solutions in a research report on Wednesday, August 7th.
+Royal Bank of Canada initiated coverage on Element Solutions in a research report on Wednesday, July 3rd.
+They issued an outperform rating and a $8.00 target price on the stock.
+Four research analysts have rated the stock with a hold rating and one has given a buy rating to the stock.
+The company currently has an average rating of Hold and a consensus price target of $9.38.

-In related news, COO Scot Benson bought 10,000 shares of the stock in a transaction dated Tuesday, August 13th.
-The stock was bought at an average price of $9.37 per share, with a total value of $93,700.00.
-The acquisition was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, CEO Benjamin Gliklich bought 7,500 shares of the stock in a transaction dated Thursday, August 8th.
-The stock was bought at an average cost of $9.54 per share, with a total value of $71,550.00.
+In other Element Solutions news, COO Scot Benson purchased 10,000 shares of Element Solutions stock in a transaction that occurred on Tuesday, August 13th.
+The stock was acquired at an average price of $9.37 per share, for a total transaction of $93,700.00.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Benjamin Gliklich purchased 7,500 shares of Element Solutions stock in a transaction that occurred on Thursday, August 8th.
+The shares were acquired at an average price of $9.54 per share, with a total value of $71,550.00.
 The disclosure for this purchase can be found here.
-Insiders own 13.30% of the company’s stock.
+13.30% of the stock is currently owned by insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Kings Point Capital Management purchased a new position in Element Solutions during the 2nd quarter valued at about $46,000.
-Pinebridge Investments L.P. purchased a new position in Element Solutions during the 2nd quarter valued at about $79,000.
-Symons Capital Management Inc. purchased a new position in Element Solutions during the 2nd quarter valued at about $122,000.
-HighTower Advisors LLC purchased a new position in Element Solutions during the 2nd quarter valued at about $135,000.
-Finally, Neo Ivy Capital Management purchased a new position in Element Solutions during the 2nd quarter valued at about $154,000.
-88.25% of the stock is owned by institutional investors.
+Institutional investors have recently bought and sold shares of the stock.
+Kings Point Capital Management bought a new position in Element Solutions during the second quarter worth about $46,000.
+Pinebridge Investments L.P. bought a new position in Element Solutions during the second quarter worth about $79,000.
+Symons Capital Management Inc. bought a new position in Element Solutions during the second quarter worth about $122,000.
+HighTower Advisors LLC bought a new position in Element Solutions during the second quarter worth about $135,000.
+Finally, Neo Ivy Capital Management bought a new position in Element Solutions during the second quarter worth about $154,000.
+Institutional investors and hedge funds own 88.25% of the company’s stock.

 Element Solutions Inc produces and sells specialty chemical products worldwide.
 The company operates through two segments, Electronics and Industrial & Specialty.
 The Electronics segment researches, formulates, and delivers specialty chemicals and materials for various types of electronics hardware products.